Lightweight integration of 3D features to improve 2D image segmentation: Experiments

-\paragraph*{3D features contribution} To assess the contribution of our optimized 3D features, we compare our results with a same network working on RGB, RGBD and RGBXYZ data.
-Results are reported in Table \ref{tab:valset} and show that adding 3D features significantly improves the segmentation (+10\% mIoU).
-The fact that using our feature map instead of an RGBD image improves the segmentation by a large margin is particularly informative since depth images are denser than our feature maps.
-Despite our sparser geometric information, the final segmentation is quantitatively improved, illustrating that our 3D feature extraction does more than simply computing a spatial information.
+\paragraph*{3D features contribution} To assess the contribution of our optimized 3D features, we compare our results with the same 2D backbone segmentation network applied on RGB, RGBD and RGBXYZ data.
+RGBXYZ images correspond to 6-channels images concatenating RGB channels with the coordinates corresponding to points in $P_{vis}$, padded with $0$, if no point projects on the pixel.
+Table \ref{tab:valset} shows that using RGBXYZ images increases the performance of the network compared to depth images.
+This indicates that the full spatial coordinates (in the camera coordinate system) information is more relevant than depth images for the task of 2D semantic segmentation, as it gives more information than simply the distance to the camera at each pixel.
+Still, encoding the geometric information following our approach is far more efficient than using RGBDXYZ images, since adding 3D features significantly improves the segmentation (+10\% mIoU)

+The fact that using our feature map instead of an RGBD image improves the segmentation by a large margin is particularly informative since depth images are often denser than our feature maps.

+Despite our sparser geometric information, the final segmentation is quantitatively improved, illustrating that our 3D feature extraction is more relevant than depth.

 Finally, we experiment a different way of merging 2D and 3D information, by processing RGB and depth independently, using two dedicated U-Nets and merging the information at the bottleneck only.
 Even compared to this configuration, our approach achieves significant improvement in terms of mIoU scores, with a very reasonable memory impact.
-The LPointNet + U-Net approach only adds 1M parameters to the architecture (26M parameters), while the dedicated U-Net almost doubles the total number of parameters (46M parameters).
-In all these experiments, we used a ResNet-34 encoder for U-Net.
+Adding LPointNet to a U-Net approach only costs 1M parameters (26M parameters in total), while the dedicated U-Net almost doubles the total number of parameters (46M parameters).
+In all these experiments, we used a ResNet-34 encoder for U-Net, which provides good results while being comparatively small and fast to train.